When Shared Fault Threatens Your Recovery: How Understanding Comparative Negligence Can Save Your Claim

 North Carolina and Contributory Negligence

 North Carolina does not follow pure or modified comparative negligence.
 Instead, it follows contributory negligence, which is one of the strictest in the country.
-Under this rule, contributory negligence bars a plaintiff from recovering anything for their injuries or damages if they are 1% at fault for the accident.
+Under this rule, contributory negligence bars a plaintiff from recovering anything for their injuries or damages if they are 1% at fault.
 This means even a minor fault on the part of the injured party can mean no recovery at all.

 Determining fault in a motor vehicle accident is the first step in determining liability and damages.
 It involves evaluating all the factors to see how much each party is responsible for.
 This affects how damages are split especially in states where fault affects damages.